 Focus Areas

 Challenges: Safety is a concern due to the risk of thermal runaway and explosion in lithium batteries.
-Lifecycle is another issue: while 1000 charging cycles of today’s batteries easily last 300,000 km on a car, in aviation, this could mean less than 6 months of operation for a battery pack.
+Lifecycle is another issue: while the 1,000 charging cycles typical in today’s batteries easily result in a 300,000 km mileage for a car, they would last less than 6 months in aircraft operations.
 This would result in a massive number of batteries to be repurposed or recycled.
-Another environmental issue is related to the impact of mining raw materials.
+Another environmental issue is related to the impact of mining the raw materials used in battery manufacturing.

-Challenges: The aviation industry needs these sustainable innovations now, not in another 20 years.
-That's why the development and certification process of new aircraft and aerospace technologies must be accelerated, as made possible by the increasing prowess and reliability of computational tools.
-We welcome startups proposing innovations in aircraft design and lightweight materials, as well as digital design, simulation, and prototyping.
+Challenges: Aviation needs sustainable innovations now, not in 20 years.
+That's why the development and certification of new aircraft and technologies must be accelerated by exploiting the increasing prowess of simulation tools.
+On the other hand, AI and digital solutions must achieve the reliability that the aerospace and aviation sectors require.

 Efficient Propulsion

-Efficient propulsion relates to architectures based on internal combustion engines (piston and turbine) capable of superior fuel saving and lower emissions.
-Prop fan architectures also fall in this space.
-While high propulsion efficiency is critical to lower the emissions from fossil fuels, it would not be less crucial as the aviation industry switches to SAF and/or hydrogen, two commodities that will remain exceedingly scarce and expensive at least until 2040-50.
+Efficient propulsion relates to engine architectures based on internal combustion engines (such as piston, turbofan and turboprop) capable of superior fuel saving and lower emissions.
+Propfan architectures also fall in this space.
+Propulsion efficiency would not be less crucial as the aviation industry switches to SAF and/or hydrogen, two commodities that will remain exceedingly scarce and expensive at least until 2040-50.

-Challenges: Developing new propulsion architectures and aircraft engines is a complex and costly undertaking that demands significant financial resources, time, and expertise.
-This is due to the length and complexity of the development, certification, and industrialization phases.
+Challenges: Developing, certifying, and industrialising new propulsion architectures and aircraft engines remains a complex and costly undertaking which demands significant financial resources, time, and expertise.

 Get In Touch